 Please alert the office if you have a medical condition that may be of concern prior to surgery (i.e. diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are on any medication (i.e. heart medications, aspirin, anticoagulant therapy, etc.) Bringing a list of medications is recommended.

 If your dentist or physician has taken x-rays, you may request that they forward them to our office.
-If there is not enough time, please pick them up and bring them to our office.
-If additional films are necessary, they can be taken at our facility.
+If there is not enough time, please pick them up and bring them to your appointment.
+If additional films are necessary, such as a panoramic x-ray they can be taken at our facility.

 Jaw Surgery Patients